Early Gothic architecture: Senlis Cathedral

 Senlis Cathedral was built between 1153 and 1191.
 Its length was limited by modest budget and by the placement of the building against the city wall.
 Like Sens cathedral, it was composed of a nave without a transept, flanked by a single collateral.
-The choir, like Saint-Denis, was surrounded by radiating chapels.
-The elevation had three levels, including large tribunes.
+The radiating chapels of the choir are separate extensions of the ambulatory (different from Saint-Denis, where they form something like an outer aisle).
+They gave an example for Magdeburg Cathedral that was begun in 1209 and has a polygonal ambulatory and chapels.
+The elevation of Senlis originally had four levels, including large tribunes.
 Like Sens, Senlis Cathedral had alternating strong and weak piers to receive the uneven thrust from the six-part rib vaults.
 The church underwent considerable rebuilding in the 13th and 16th century, including a new tower and new interior decorations.
 Many of the early Gothic features are overladen with Flamboyant and later decoration.
+In the 16th century, the triforia disappeared, whereas the tribunes kept their Primary Gothic layout until today.

 Noyon Cathedral

-Noyon Cathedral, begun between 1150 and 1155, was the first of a series of famous Cathedrals to appear in Picardy, the prosperous region north of Paris.
-The city an important connection with French history, as the coronation site of Charlamagne and of the early French King Hugh Capet.
+Noyon Cathedral, begun between 1150 and 1155, was the first of a series of famous cathedrals to appear in Picardy, the prosperous region north of Paris.
+The city has an important connection with French history, as the coronation site of Charlemagne and of the early French king Hugh Capet.
 The new cathedral still had many Romanesque features, including prominent transepts with rounded ends and deep galleries, but it introduced several Gothic innovations, including the fourth level, the triforium a narrow passageway between the ground-level gallery, the tribunes, and the top level clerestory, Noyon also used massive compound piers alternating with round columns, necessary because of the uneven weight distribution from the six-part vaults.
 The east end has five radiating chapels and three levels of windows, creating a created a dramatic flood of light into the nave.